Rise to Success: Career Highlights of Janet Mills

 Discover the career path of Janet Mills, from the first major opportunity to industry-changing achievements.

-Janet Trafton Mills is an American politician and lawyer currently serving as the 75th governor of Maine, a position she has held since 2019.
-Prior to her governorship, Mills served as Maine's Attorney General for four nonconsecutive two-year terms, from 2009 to 2011 and again from 2013 to 2019.
-Her career reflects a long-standing involvement in Maine's legal and political landscape.
+Janet Trafton Mills is an American politician and lawyer currently serving as the 75th Governor of Maine, a position she has held since 2019.
+Prior to her role as governor, Mills served as Maine's Attorney General for four nonconsecutive two-year terms, from 2009-2011 and again from 2013-2019.
+Her career has primarily been focused on law and public service within the state of Maine.

-In 1974, Janet Mills had a summer internship in Washington, D.C., for civil rights attorney Charles Morgan Jr. of the American Civil Liberties Union.
+In 1974, Janet Mills served as a summer intern in Washington, D.C., for civil rights attorney Charles Morgan Jr. of the American Civil Liberties Union (ACLU).

 In 1976, Janet Mills graduated with a Juris Doctor degree and was admitted to the bar.